 1.1.
-This is the reasonable and proportionate risk-based policy of [name of political party] ('the Party') for identifying the true source of donations and other forms of financial support, and for managing the risks of donations from foreign powers, proceeds of crime and corrupt or compromised actors.
+This is the reasonable and proportionate risk-based policy of [name of political party] ('the Party') for identifying the true source of donations and loans, and for managing the risks - both to the Party and the integrity of the UK's democratic processes - of accepting donations and loans from foreign powers, the proceeds of crime, corrupt actors or other sources which may result in adverse reputational or other consequences to the UK's democratic system.